» Contents

 the damage bonus will be multiplied by the weapons multiplier, eg (x3) for

 a long bow.
-So buy enchant to-dam scrolls from the alchemy store as soon as
+So buy enchant to-dam scrolls from the alchemy shop as soon as

 you can afford them.